Stebin-17/Stebin-17/README.md

 - 👯 I’m looking to collaborate on **Interesting Projects**

-- 💬 Ask me about **Data science,Machine Learning,Deep Learning,NLP,Research**
+- 💬 Ask me about **Data science, Machine Learning, Deep Learning, NLP, Research**

 - 📫 How to reach me **stebingeo17@gmail.com**